Blossomswilts/note-taker/README.md

 ## Installation
 To have this application on your own system, `git clone` the repository and set it up in your local system.
 Ex (Vs Code).
-You will need to run `npm install` which will install the following package dependacies;
+You will need to run `npm install` which will install the following package dependencies;
 * `express` : this will be what runs the server, and allows the user to view the application in their browser.
 * `fs` : this will be what writes the actual README.md file.

 ## Usage
-In order to run the program, after obtaining all of the dependancies you will need to run;
+In order to run the program, after obtaining all of the dependencies you will need to run;
 * `node server.js` : this will begin the program in your terminal, and give you a link to access on your local machine.
 Ex (http://localhost:3001)
 * You will also be able to use the link provided to heroku to access the application.
 * Application link to heroku: [Note Taker](https://note-tracker1-5e3a61cd1dc9.herokuapp.com/)